mlpack/mlpack/doc/user/methods/perceptron.md

 | `dimensionality` | `size_t` | Dimensionality of data (only used if an initialized but untrained model is desired). | _(N/A)_ |
 | `maxIterations` | `size_t` | Maximum number of iterations during training.
 Can also be set with `MaxIterations()`. | `1000` |

+As an alternative to passing `maxIterations`, it can be set with a standalone method.
+The following function can be used before calling `Train()` to set the maximum number of iterations:

+ * `p.MaxIterations() = maxIter;` will set the maximum number of iterations during training to `maxIter`.

 ### Training

 If training is not done as part of the constructor call, it can be done with one